ozi26/AWS-projects/Random Joke Generator/README.md

 + Fully documented workflow.
 + Extendable to other APIs (facts, quotes, trivia).
 ---
+🌟Prerequisites (Windows)
++ An AWS account (free tier is fine).
++ A modern browser (Chrome/Edge/Firefox).
++ (Optional but handy) Python 3 installed so you can run a tiny local web server:
++ In PowerShell: python --version → if missing, download from python.org.
++ (Optional) VS Code to edit files comfortably.
+---

 ## 🔧 AWS Setup Instructions
 Step ❶